James Tabor: The Jesus Dynasty

-An extensive popular review by Jay Tolson appeared in the April 9, 2006 issue of U.S. News & World Report.
+An extensive popular review by Jay Tolson appeared in the April 9, 2006, issue of U.S. News & World Report.

 Bert Jan Lietaert Peerbolte from the Theological University of Kampen writing in the Society of Biblical Literature Review of Biblical Literature (June 2007) was highly critical of the book saying, "Some books are written to spread knowledge, others to generate controversy.
 This book falls into the latter category.
 In his Jesus Dynasty James Tabor presents a reconstruction of the Jesus movement from a perspective that purports to be a neutral view at the facts.
-Unfortunately, Tabor’s view is not neutral and his ‘facts’ are not facts."
+Unfortunately, Tabor's view is not neutral and his 'facts' are not facts."

-Jeffrey Bütz in The Secret Legacy of Jesus (2010), says that The Jesus Dynasty is "a long overdue and most welcome addition to our knowledge of the historical Jesus, which has, not surprisingly, been widely denigrated by conservative scholars."
+New Age author Jeffrey Bütz in The Secret Legacy of Jesus (2010), says that The Jesus Dynasty is "a long overdue and most welcome addition to our knowledge of the historical Jesus, which has, not surprisingly, been widely denigrated by conservative scholars."

+Bart Ehrman finds his views "overly speculative".

 Other activities

-Tabor serves as Chief Editor of the Original Bible Project, an effort to produce a historical-linguistic translation of the Bible with notes.
+Tabor is chief editor of the Original Bible Project, an effort to produce a historical-linguistic translation of the Bible with notes.

-Tabor has been involved in research on a tomb found in 1980 in Jerusalem in the area of east Talpiot.
-It contained ossuaries with the names Jesus son of Joseph, two Marys, a Joseph, a Matthew, and a Jude son of Jesus.
+Tabor has been involved in research on a tomb found in 1980 in Jerusalem in the area of East Talpiot.
+It contained ossuaries with the names Jesus son of Joseph, two Marys, Joseph, Matthew, and Jude son of Jesus.
 In the book, The Jesus Dynasty, Tabor had discussed the possibilities that this tomb might be linked to Jesus of Nazareth and his family.
 He was a consultant for the film, The Lost Tomb of Jesus produced by James Cameron and Simcha Jacobovici and shown in March 2007.
-In 2012 Tabor published, with co-author Simcha Jacobovici, The Jesus Discovery: The New Archaeological Find That Reveals the Birth of Christianity (Simon & Schuster), which documented the exploration of a sealed tomb in Armon Hanatziv by remote robotic cameras, less than 200 feet from the first tomb.
-They claimed that the 2,000-year-old cave might be the burial site of Jesus's disciples - a claim which the majority of scholars reject.
+In 2012 Tabor published, with co-author Simcha Jacobovici, The Jesus Discovery: The New Archaeological Find That Reveals the Birth of Christianity, which documented the exploration of a sealed tomb in Armon Hanatziv by remote robotic cameras, less than 200 feet from the first tomb.
+They claimed that the 2,000-year-old cave might be the burial site of Jesus's disciples—a claim which the majority of scholars reject.

-Tabor has also appeared in all 3 seasons of The Naked Archaeologist, with Simcha Jacobovici.
+Tabor has also appeared in all three seasons of The Naked Archaeologist, with Simcha Jacobovici.
 Tabor's works are promoted by the educational charity United Israel World Union.
 He co-hosts tours of the Holy Land which are conducted by this organization.